starphys/spartanstay/README.md

   * make password "spartanstay"
 3. Download MySQL Workbench
   * https://dev.mysql.com/downloads/workbench/
-4. Run all of the .sql files from the database folder within MySQL Workbench to have the database configured
+4. Run the spartanstay.sql file in MySQL Workbench to have the database configured

 ## Installation for frontend ##